Columbus CFO describes state of 2021 audit

 The audit has been plagued by delays, including trying to track down records and figuring out how funds were moved around.

 There were a total of 12 findings in the audit.
-Three were related to State Laws and Regulations, and 9 related to Internal Control Issues.
+Three were related to State Laws and Regulations, and nine were related to Internal Control Issues.

 Among the Internal Control Issues was Control over Bank Transfers which was put into place after it was discovered former CFO Milton Rawle was embezzling from the city.
 It was found that for a time after the controls were put into place, they were not being followed.